yeroc-sebrof/azure-devops-mcp/README.md

       }
    }
    ```
-2. Save the file and click 'Start`
+2. Save the file, then click 'Start`

    <img src="./docs/media/start-mcp-server.gif" alt="start mcp server" width="250"/>

 3. In chat, switch to [Agent Mode](https://code.visualstudio.com/blogs/2025/02/24/introducing-copilot-agent-mode).
 4. Click "Select Tools" and choose the available tools.
 5. We strongly recommend that you create a `.github\copilot-instructions.md` in your project and copy and paste the contents from this [copilot-instructions.md](./.github/copilot-instructions.md) file.
-This will help your experience when it comes to using the Azure DevOps MCP Server in GitHub Copilot Chat.
+This will enhance your experience using the Azure DevOps MCP Server with GitHub Copilot Chat.

 #### 🛠️ Installing from source (dev mode)

 This installation method is recommended for advanced users and contributors who want immediate access to the latest updates from the main branch.
 It is ideal if you are developing new tools, enhancing existing features, or maintaining a custom fork.

 > **Note:** For most users, installing from the public feed is simpler and preferred.
-Use source installation only if you need the latest changes or are actively contributing to the project.
+Use the source installation only if you need the latest changes or are actively contributing to the project.

 ##### Steps